 FREQUENTLY ASKED QUESTIONS

 The Hugh Hodgson School of Music is a thriving department within the larger Franklin College of Arts and Sciences.
-The School of Music is home to about 300 undergraduates and 200 graduate students and is housed in a magnificent state of the art facility.
-Ensembles are strong (and getting stronger!), practice rooms are plentiful and there is a strong sense of community within the department.
+The School of Music is home to about 350 undergraduates and 250 graduate students and is housed in a magnificent state of the art facility.
+Ensembles are very strong, practice space is plentiful, and there is a strong sense of community within the department.
 There are hundreds of performances every year, many of which are presented in the acoustically brilliant Performing Arts Center.

 Each year, over 300 concerts and recitals are offered by the ensembles of the Hodgson School.
 Performance experience for both music majors and non-majors is offered in large ensembles and chamber groups of extensive variety.
 All degree programs require students to perform in both large and small ensembles.
 Participation in a large ensemble is a co-requisite of applied study.
 At present, the School supports fourteen large ensembles which include three Concert Bands, the Redcoat Marching Band, Wind Ensemble, Wind Symphony, Symphonic Band, University Philharmonia, and the Symphony Orchestra.